Back to Main FAQs

 • How does the lottery process work?

 • All timely applications submitted with an application fee will be entered into the lottery drawing.
 Untimely applications or applications without an application fee will be denied.
-After the application time period closes, applicants will be sorted by congressional districts and license type (wholesale or dispensary), and assigned a sequential applicant identifier within those groups.
+After the application time period closes, applicants will be sorted by congressional districts and license type (wholesale or dispensary) and assigned a sequential applicant identifier within those groups.
 The designated contact provided in the application will receive an email containing the applicant identifier prior to the drawing.

 • Can I submit multiple microbusiness applications to improve my chances in the lottery?

-• No. Article XIV section 2.4(12) is clear that an entity may apply to the Department for and obtain only one license to operate a marijuana microbusiness facility, which may be either a microbusiness dispensary facility or a microbusiness wholesale facility.
+• No. Article XIV, Section 2.4(12) is clear that an entity may apply to the Department for and obtain only one license to operate a marijuana microbusiness facility, which may be either a microbusiness dispensary facility or a microbusiness wholesale facility.
 This means that an individual or entity may only be listed on one application, regardless of the amount of ownership interests.
 This limitation ensures everyone who applies has an equal chance at a license.
 If an individual or entity appears on multiple applications, all applications in which the individual or entity appears will be in violation of the rule and will be denied.

 • If my application was among the first drawn applications in a congressional district, does that mean I am guaranteed a license?

-• Department staff cannot provide advice or information as to whether a specific application is under review, or the status of the review of a specific application during this process.
+• No. The Department will not be able to announce which applicants will be awarded a microbusiness license until each top drawn application has been reviewed to determine if the applicant has satisfied all application criteria to receive a license.
+Applicants will be reviewed in the order draw within their congressional district.
+Department staff cannot provide advice or information as to whether a specific application is under review, or the status of the review of a specific application during this process.
 If your application is under review, the Department may contact you for more information.
-See this FAQ.

 • If a drawn application is found to not meet application requirements, the next application from the drawing list will be reviewed.
 A denial notice containing the reasons for the denial will be issued to applicants determined to not meet application requirements.
 Any denied applicant may seek review of the denial through the Administrative Hearing Commission or may request a refund of the application fee.

-• When will I know if I receive a license?
+• Why can’t the Department announce the winners immediately after the lottery drawing, and when will I know if I receive a license?

 Fees and Refunds